 Our Guiding Principles

-- Leadership begins with students who own their learning and become excited, engaged, life-long learners.
+- Leadership begins with students who own their learning.

 - Collaborative work allows students to be leaders and members of a team. “…together we can do so much.” ~H. Keller

-- Environment nurtures social and emotional wellbeing; all students need to feel they are an important part of the community and are in a safe space to be themselves and to take academic risks in order to grow.
+- Environment nurtures social and emotional well being; all students need to feel they are an important part of the community and are in a safe space to be themselves and take academic risks in order to grow.

 - Awareness of the local and global community puts students in touch with real world problems, builds compassion, and provides opportunities to communicate and connect with authentic audiences.

-We teach district adopted core curriculum in a condensed time frame, providing an academically rigorous environment for students who are ready for more, allowing for deeper, broader exploration of content and supplementary studies.
+We teach district adopted core curriculum in reading, writing and mathematics in a condensed time frame, providing an academically rigorous environment for students who are ready for more, deeper, broader exploration of content and supplementary studies.

 Our classrooms are equipped with one-to-one technology to support student learning.
 Our students are adept at using the Google Apps for Education platform to complete classwork and homework, collaborate with their classmates, and to create a variety of digital projects.